Dimers and Circle patterns: Biperiodic bipartite graphs and circle patterns

 \subsection{Embedding of $\G^*$}

-Let $\G$ be a bipartite graph embedded on a torus $T$, with complementary regions (faces) which are disks, having dimer covers, and nondegenerate.
+Let $\G$ be a bipartite graph, having dimer covers, nondegenerate and embedded on a torus $T$ with complementary regions (faces) which are topological disks.
 Let $\nu:E\to\R_{>0}$ be a set of positive edge weights.
-We fix two cycles $l_1$ and $l_2$ in the dual graph $\G^*$ which together generate the homology $H_1(T,\Z)$, and have intersection number $l_1\wedge l_2=+1$.
+We fix two simple cycles $l_1$ and $l_2$ in the dual graph $\G^*$ which together generate the homology $H_1(T,\Z)$, and have intersection number $l_1\wedge l_2=+1$.
+Let $K$ be a real Kasteleyn matrix.